jpindar/Tkinter-GUI/README.md

 ### What is this repository for? ###

-* A desktop GUI provided for our customers to control their BBUQ (a variant of the Ultra-Q filter).
+BBUQGUI is a desktop GUI provided for our customers to control their BBUQ (a variant of the Ultra-Q filter).

-* Version 1
+Copyright TelGaAS Inc. 2018

 ### What else do I need ###